This page is a summary of my conjectures regarding unresolved issues in physics.

 Contrary to conventional wisdom, there is no particular dark matter theory (and related theory regarding how dark matter came to be distributed as it purportedly is today), that accurately reproduces all dark matter phenomena at the galaxy and smaller scale, or it predictive at that scale.
 See also, e.g., here and here.
 Even galaxy cluster data are problematic for lambdaCDM.

 Also, the cosmic background radiation predictions of a dark matter model is less spectacular than it seems, because it is really only predicting a single parameter.
-Modified gravity theories generalizing MOND have reproduced this feat and I strongly suspect that Deur's approach could as well.
+Modified gravity theories generalizing MOND have reproduced this feat.
+Deur's approach does as well and can also explain the Hubble tension and evolving dark energy.

 I strongly suspect that the universe does not have more the four space-time dimensions, although the dimensions that we do have may be emergent.